-We spoke with elementary school teacher Kim from Rochester about her experience with urinary incontinence, how it impacted her job, and obstructed her personal life—raising three children and working on her family farm.
+We spoke with Teacher's Aide Kim from Rochester about her experience with urinary incontinence, how it impacted her job, and obstructed her personal life—raising three children and working on her family farm.

 Q) Hi Kim, thanks for joining us today.

 My pleasure!
 I’m happy to help other women learn about dealing with bladder issues.

 Q) So, what was it was like living with urinary incontinence?

 It was uncomfortable, a nuisance, I was embarrassed…it was everything you can imagine it would be.
 I would drip and leak urine at various moments throughout my day.
 I couldn’t run, walk fast, or play outside during PE with the kids.
 I had no control of my body, and that was a struggle.

 I avoided telling anyone about it for a long time because I was embarrassed, and I didn’t know who to talk to.
 But eventually it had reached a point where it was obstructing both my personal and professional life, so I decided it was time to get help.

 I told a friend who works in healthcare.
 She recommended I see Dr. Earlando Thomas.
 I looked him up and was impressed with his credentials and experience, so I made an appointment.